-- 3. Typical default setting for connecting components, VideoEdge settings must match - 4.
+- This symbol indicates that the component only consumes data from this path. - 3.
+Typical default setting for connecting components, VideoEdge settings must match - 4.
 Any Internet access, if used should be indirect and managed through a firewall - 5.
 Data flow if VideoEdge is controlling cameras functions such as PTZ positioning - 6.
 Use depends on protocol supported by camera